cyber-prophet/bostrom-journal/BostromJournal001.md

 ### cyb.ai [~](QmSDCFfY1S2UxoDkhbAtFbnm2vp97eefNyb5NQKpXENwDj)

 [Cyb.ai](https://cyb.ai) - most functional application built on Bostrom for interacting with Bostrom.
+It is built using react-js.

-Code is available on the [github](https://github.com/cybercongress/cyb).
+Source code of Cyb.ai is available on the [github](https://github.com/cybercongress/cyb).

-Cyb.ai functionality is explained in a separate chapter below.
+Cyb.ai functionality was explained in a separate chapter behind.

 ### cyberindex [~]()